Coolant Leak Repair Cost

 Repair Costs

-For small hairline cracks, radiator leak-stop products work great and cost less than $50.
+For small hairline cracks, radiator leak-stop products work excellent and cost less than $50.
 However, if soldering is required or the radiator needs to be replaced, expect to spend $1,000 to $1,500 or more.

 Faulty Water Pump